General P-Splines for Non-Uniform B-Splines

+We set up both $f$ and $f_j$ using $p$ cubic B-splines on the same knot sequence, which comprises $k = p - 4$ interior knots and other necessary boundary knots.
+Note that there are more measurements at early ages (see Figure \ref{fig12}), so quantile knots are right-skewed.
+Figure \ref{fig13} shows that when $p = 10$, standard P-spline fit is suspiciously wiggly, while general P-spline fit is plausibly smooth.
+But the difference between two P-spline fits is much less noticeable when $p = 20$.
+The message is that for BMC data, general P-spline on quantile knots is more effective than standard P-spline on equidistant knots.
+Let's demonstrate this in a more quantitative way by computing the 10-fold cross-validation score for $p = 5, 6, \ldots, 20$.
+Figure \ref{fig14} shows that the score for general P-spline decreases with $p$ faster.
+It already achieves a satisfactory fit when $p = 9$, but standard P-spline fit requires $p = 17$ to attain about the same quality.

-\subsection{Fossil shell data}
+\subsection{Fossil Shell Data}

-The fossil dataset (available in \textbf{R} package \textbf{SemiPar} \citep{SemiPar-package}) has raised a debate on which of uniform and non-uniform knots are superior \citep{SemiPar-article-2009, SemiPar-with-O-splines, P-splines-20-years}.
-Here we don't describe this dataset further and simply treat it as a set of $(x, y)$ observations.
-The true data-generating function $g(x)$ is unknown, but aligned with these discussions, an estimate by \textbf{R} function \texttt{smooth.spline} is taken as $g(x)$.
-Note that previous demonstration with non-uniform knots was via O-spline.
-Here we replace it with our general P-spline.
+The fossil shell data (available in \textbf{R} package \textbf{SemiPar} \citep{SemiPar-package}) raised a debate \citep{SemiPar-article-2009, SemiPar-with-O-splines, P-splines-20-years} on the superiority of either equidistant knots or quantile knots.
+We revisit this example, and aligned with these works, consider an estimate by \textbf{R} function \texttt{smooth.spline} as ``truth''.
+Note that previous demonstration with quantile knots was via O-spline.
+We now replace it by general P-spline.